ndugger/ndugger/readme.md

 I'm currently building [a tool](https://github.com/ndugger/webmake) that compiles TypeScript into HTML Modules, which is an early-stage proposal.
-It shouldn't be taken seriously, but I do have a working prototype running locally, which was exciting!
+It shouldn't be taken seriously, but it does have a working implementation, though somewhat limited.

 Ask me about Web Components!